sematext/docs/docs/guide/saved-views.md

 title: Saved Views Guide
 description: Sematext Cloud is a modern monitoring, log management, transaction tracing, and real user monitoring system that includes over 40 monitoring integrations.
-It is a suite of products that combine high-quality logging experience with other monitoring and alerting devops tools helping fix IT production issues
+Saved Views is a feature that allows saving filters and groups for faster access later.

 Filtering and grouping data is a central part of the Sematext Cloud user interface.
 With Saved Views you can save your filters and groups for faster access later.
 If you find yourself often applying the same filters on your data then this feature can be a time saver.